linkerd/linkerd/linkerd/docs/namer.md

 prefix | `io.l5d.dnssrv` | Resolves names with `/#/<prefix>`.
-experimental | `false` | Since the DNS-SRV namer is still considered experimental, this must be set to `true`. refreshIntervalSeconds | `5` | linkerd will perform a SRV lookup for each host every `refreshIntervalSeconds`. dnsHosts | `<empty list>` | If specified, linkerd will use these DNS servers to perform SRV lookups.
+experimental | `false` | Since the DNS-SRV namer is still considered experimental, this must be set to `true`. refreshIntervalSeconds | `5` | linkerd will perform a SRV lookup for each host every `refreshIntervalSeconds`. domain | `.` | Domain to use to expand relative addresses in the dtab into absolute addresses.
+Absolute addresses ending in `.` will not be expanded.
+The default value treats all addresses as absolute. dnsHosts | `<empty list>` | If specified, linkerd will use these DNS servers to perform SRV lookups.
 If not specified, linkerd will use the default system resolver.

 ### DNS-SRV Path Parameters